Plop, lock and roll!

 Hair Plopping with a T-shirt vs. a Towel

 Believe it or not, the secret to creating frizz-free curls lies in a humble cotton T-shirt.
 One of the main reasons your locks can look less defined is because the surface of the hair has been disturbed.
 This creates texture and gives hair a frizzy appearance.

 To minimize the risk of disturbing the hair cuticles, use a soft cotton T-shirt or microfiber towel to wrap your curls in.
 As cotton is woven tightly and has a softer surface texture, it will be gentle on the coil, leaving your hair looking sleek.

 Towels have a sturdier structure and can be used for this technique, but we recommend ladies with dry hair go the T-shirt/microfiber towel route instead.

 Should You Try Hair Plopping for Volume?

-Thin or limp-haired ladies, listen up: not only could plopping your hair leave the curls more manageable, it also helps create volume.
+Thin or limp-haired ladies, listen up: not only could plopping hair leave the curls more manageable, it also helps create volume.
 Air drying loose hair can create static (remember, static = frizz) as the curls move against each other.
 It can also leave your overall style looking flat as the weight of wet hair can pull the roots down against your head.